knaw-huc/lenticular-lens/readme.md

   ],
   // The matching configuration for finding links; requires at least one condition "methods": {
-    // Whether ALL conditions in this group should match ('AND') or AT LEAST ONE condition in this group has to match ('OR'); T-norms and t-conorms are also allowed: see table below for allowed values
+    // Whether ALL conditions in this group should match ('and') or AT LEAST ONE condition in this group has to match ('or'); T-norms and s-norms are also allowed: see table below for allowed values
-    "type": "AND",
+    "type": "and",
     // The threshold to apply on the similarity score; optional field, defaults to '0' which means it does not apply "threshold": 0.8,
     // The matching configuration is composed of a logic box